 But after you give the vaccine, your goats will test positive for CL.
 But I’ve already covered what testing positive means for your goats.
 And it’s important to know that no vaccine is 100% effective.
 And some goats just aren’t as good at utilizing the benefits that a vaccine provides either.
 But they are less likely to develop CL if they have been vaccinated.

 Your goat might also get an injection site knot.
-It will be firm and not soft and usually resolves themselves over time.
+It will be firm and not soft and usually resolves itself over time.
 It’s the body’s immune response to the vaccine.
 But don’t inject any formalin into these knots.

 You will give 1 cc of this vaccine with an 18 gauge needle and SQ (under the skin) at the neck.
 There will be two shots, to begin with.
 The first shot will be on one side of the neck and when you give the booster shot it will be on the other side.
-The label on the vaccine will say to give the booster 2 weeks apart but it is less stress on the goat, will cause less of a reaction and will work just as effectively if you give it 4 weeks apart.
+The label on the vaccine will say to give the booster 2 weeks apart but it is less stress on the goat, will cause less of a reaction, and will work just as effectively if you give it 4 weeks apart.
 And then you will give the vaccine one time per year after that.

 I just want to remind you again that I’m not a vet, I’m just a gal who loves goats and wants to help you raise them with as much health and vigor as possible!
 With anything that I’ve mentioned you need to do your due diligence and study this out and then make up your mind on how you will treat and control this disease.

 If you made it this far, you get extra points.
 Extra goat points.
-In fact, why don’t you just go ahead and get another goat like you’ve been wanting to.
+In fact, why don’t you just go ahead and get another goat like you’ve been wanting to?
 And since your goat herd is growing you’ll need to be keeping extra diligent records.
 Don’t forget to get My Goat Binder to call your very own.